Built in Switzerland · Private by architecture · Neutral by jurisdiction

 You export everything — every document, every note, every audit log entry — as ordinary files in standard formats.
 No re-licensing.
 No vendor handover process.
 Walk away with what is yours.

-When we say no one outside your group can read your data — not us, not the infrastructure provider, not a court order to either of us — that claim has to rest on something more than policy.
+When the Dedicated tier guarantees that no one outside your group can read your data — not us, not the infrastructure provider, not even under a court order to either of us — that claim has to rest on something more than policy.
 It rests on a category of infrastructure called confidential computing: memory that stays encrypted even while it is being processed, and hardware that attests to exactly what code is running before it agrees to unlock your data.
-Without it, "we cannot read your data" is a promise.
-With it, it is a property of the silicon.
+On Hosted, encryption at rest under platform-managed keys is the protection; on Dedicated, the addition of confidential computing makes "we cannot read your data" a property of the silicon, not a promise.

 01